Do Not Fall for the Flu… Instead, Fight the Flu!

 Vaccinations not only can help prevent the flu, but they also reduce the spread of the virus to vulnerable people near you.
 Vulnerable, at-risk people include the elderly, those with chronic health conditions, and children.

 Flu or Cold, How To Tell The Difference

-When it comes to illnesses healthcare workers should be concerned about, flu is on top of the list!
-To protect patients and healthcare workers, we recommend that practices require patients who are coughing or sneezing to wear masks while they are visiting your facility.
-You should also ensure supplies for hand washing are consistently available.
+When it comes to illnesses, healthcare workers should be very concerned with the flu!
+To protect patients and healthcare workers, we recommend that practices require patients who are coughing or sneezing to wear masks while visiting your facility.
+Be sure to supply masks, and be sure to keep supplies readily available to clean hands.
 Following these steps will ensure you are doing your best to protect yourself and others from the flu virus this season.